lagleki/tcaingwaq/main.md

 You may have this question now: how did that "I" slip into the translation?
 Vagueness.
 The sentence is vague, that is, the talker isn't specified.
 It could be me, that rock or the same potato.
 When a slot isn't specified, it's ignored.

 ### 4.6.
 Relation triangles
 It sometimes is that we want to express a relation of three verbs.
 For example, while "weird potato" (`heq palkei`) is a relation of two verbs, "weird talking potato" is of three.
 Yet, we need a way to have such a relation.
-In order to stick a third verb to form a triangle, use the word "roi":
+In order to stick a third verb to form a triangle, use the word "ro":

-* `roi` (ROI) - add a third (fourth...) verb to a connection
+* `ro` (RO) - add a third (fourth...) verb to a connection

 Now, "weird talking potato" would be:

-* `heq taq roi palkei`
+* `heq taq ro palkei`
  "weird talking potato"

 ### 4.7.
 Unary connections